Various leafy green plants sit in pots and bags

 • They are younger than 15 (or 14 in some developing countries)

-• It’s harmful to their mental and physical health
+• There is any risk to their mental and physical health

 • It’s harmful to their safety or ability to have a childhood